xopxe/micro_rosso_oruga/README.md

 * `sensor_msgs.msg.JointState /joint_states`

-*  `nav_msgs.msg.Odometry /odom`
+* `nav_msgs.msg.Odometry /odom` (and the associated `/tf` transform)

 Some other interfaces associated with micro_rosso are available, such as the `/rosout` topic and time synchronization service.

 ## Installation tutorial